 What I’d like to know is where Gavin’s body went.
 By the time interim Sheriff Shoupe gets to the scene, Gavin’s gone.
 The broken video and the illegal wiretapping doesn’t help the Pogues’ case that Ward is on a “random killing spree.”
 Though, he is.
 He managed to drag the body back to his house, where he’s now asking Rafe for help covering up a murder.
 You know, just a little father-son bonding.

 To prove his love for his dad, Rafe is going to find the gun, but not if the Pogues find it first.
 JJ seems to understand how all the drains work on the island, but due to the pecker-climbing amoeba in the sewer, Kie is the one crawling through the muck.
 At the same time, Rafe is consulting with his drain guy/BFF Barry (Nicholas Cirillo), who suggests they flush out the drain in hopes the gun ends up near the ocean outlet.
-Just as they’re about to turn the water on, they hear Kie screaming and Rafe realizes he’s not the only one looking for the gun.
+Just as they’re about to turn the water on, they hear Kie screaming and Rafe realises he’s not the only one looking for the gun.
 Not one to care about human life, he decides to flush them out anyway.
 It’s only thanks to JJ and Pope’s superhuman strength that she gets out of there alive.
 Somehow she managed to grab the gun while she was down there, but Rafe’s already planning to say John B. stole the gun.
 Privilege really does offer protection in this town, doesn’t it?

 Back in the Bahamas, John B and Sarah make a deal with Terrence.
 He knows that the gold exists, that it’s in a safe on the island, but it won’t be there for long.
 Her dad will have to move it, but with Terrence’s island connections, they could pilfer it before Ward even knows.
 Sarah is out for revenge: she wants to take down her dad for John B’s dad who, unlike everyone else in town, never feared Ward.
 She turns to her little sister Wheezie (Julia Antonelli) for help.
 The walls in the Ward house are thin and Rose hears her talking to someone, but that doesn’t stop Wheezie from hacking into her dad’s computer and getting the details of the private air freight company that plans to relocate the gold.